Quality Inference in Federated Learning with Secure Aggregation: Conclusion

 \section{Conclusion}

 Federated learning is the most popular collaborative learning framework, wherein each round only a subset of participants updates a joint machine learning model.
-Fortified with secure aggregation only aggregated information is learned both by the participants and the server.
-Yet, in this paper we devised a simple set of quality scoring rules that were able to successfully recover the relative ordering of the participant's dataset qualities; when secure aggregation is in use.
-Besides a small representative dataset to evaluate the improvement of the model after each round our method neither requires any computational power nor any background information.
+Fortified with secure aggregation, only aggregated information is learned both by the participants and the server.
+Yet, in this paper, we devised a simple set of quality scoring rules that successfully recover the relative ordering of the participant's dataset qualities (measured by perturbed label ratio).
+Besides a small representative dataset to evaluate the improvement of the model after each aggregation, our method neither requires any computational power nor background information.

-Through a series of image recognition experiments we showed that it is possible to restore the relative quality-wise ordering with reasonably high accuracy.
+Through a series of image recognition experiments, we showed that it is possible to restore the relative ordering based on label quality with reasonably high accuracy.
 Our experiments also revealed a connection between the accuracy of the quality inference and both the complexity of the task and the used architecture.
 Moreover, we performed an ablation study suggesting that the original rules are near optimal.
-Lastly, we demonstrated how quality inference could i) boost training efficiency by weighting the participants, ii) detect misbehaving participants based on their quality scores, and iii) yield an operational contribution metric.
+Lastly, we demonstrated how quality inference could i) boost training efficiency by weighting the participants, ii) yield an operational contribution metric, and iii) detect misbehaving participants based on their quality scores.